 Some helpdesks include internal wiki functionality to share insights between agents.
 Such help center software can dynamically suggest articles from its knowledge base.
 By doing so, it can track and improve resolution rates.

 Humans can only work so many hours throughout the day.
 On the other hand, automated customer service provides 24/7 customer support without interruption.

 For example, a chatbot allows for online assistance without any human interaction.
 For certain workflows, chatbots can notify on-call staff regarding a service interruption.
-Below is an example of HubSpot's chatbot, an always-on solution that can guide users through a chat flow based on the buttons they tap.

 This type of always-on service extends beyond customer support.
 Your prospects need help, too.
 Intelligent chatbots can collect contact information from leads without filling out any forms.
 Then, that chatbot escalates the lead to a sales agent so they can call them the next day.